silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## DOM Manipulation
-**Description:** DOM manipulation is about selecting, creating, modifying, or removing HTML elements dynamically using JavaScript.
+**Description:** Is about selecting, creating, modifying, or removing HTML elements dynamically using JavaScript.
 **Example:**
 ```javascript
 // Element Selection